Ethan-Arrowood/trials-and-tribulation-of-self-hosting-nextjs/slides.md

 <img src="./images/Build-Flow-Chart-High-Level.png" />

 <!--
-The next step in our framework is to support building Next.js apps This was where our CLI experience really started to take shape Just like the `next dev` command, we created a `harperdb-nextjs build` command that would run the Next.js build process and then cleanly exit
+The next step in our framework is to support _building_ Next.js apps

+This was where our CLI experience really started to take shape

+Just like the `next dev` command, we created a `harperdb-nextjs build` command that would run the Next.js build operation within the Harper process, and then cleanly exit
-Since Harper is a whole platform, we needed to ensure the system was started up, the build ran, and then the process exited cleanly
 -->

 ---